Skip to Content

 Difference Between Private and Public Underground Utility Lines

 • Private Utilities: Often owned and operated by property owners, such as homeowners or HOAs.
 These private utilities serve individual properties and include systems like sprinkler systems, gas lines to backyard grills, invisible fences, septic systems, and buried water tanks.
-Private utilities are not registered with Colorado 811, are not part of an 811 locate ticket request, and must be located at the owner's expense by a private locating company. (hyperlink to page with private locate company contact info)
+Private utilities are not registered with Colorado 811, are not part of an 811 locate ticket request, and must be located at the owner's expense by a private locating company.

 History of Colorado 811